aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/20-introduction-to-mountpoint-for-amazon-s3.md

 sidebar_position: 20
 ---

-Before we dive into this section, make sure to familiarize yourself with the Kubernetes storage objects (volumes, persistent volumes (PV), persistent volume claim (PVC), dynamic provisioning and ephemeral storage) that were introduced in the [Storage](../index.md) main section.
+Before proceeding with this section, it's important to understand the Kubernetes storage concepts (volumes, persistent volumes (PV), persistent volume claims (PVC), dynamic provisioning, and ephemeral storage) that were covered in the [Storage](../index.md) main section.

-The [Mountpoint for Amazon S3 Container Storage Interface (CSI) Driver](https://github.com/awslabs/mountpoint-s3-csi-driver) allows your Kubernetes applications to access Amazon S3 objects through a file system interface.
-Built on [Mountpoint for Amazon S3](https://github.com/awslabs/mountpoint-s3), the Mountpoint CSI driver presents an Amazon S3 bucket as a storage volume accessible by containers in your Kubernetes cluster.
-The Mountpoint CSI driver implements the [CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md) specification for container orchestrators (CO) to manage storage volumes.
+The [Mountpoint for Amazon S3 Container Storage Interface (CSI) Driver](https://github.com/awslabs/mountpoint-s3-csi-driver) enables Kubernetes applications to access Amazon S3 objects using a standard file system interface.
+Built on [Mountpoint for Amazon S3](https://github.com/awslabs/mountpoint-s3), the Mountpoint CSI driver exposes an Amazon S3 bucket as a storage volume that containers in your Kubernetes cluster can access.
+The driver implements the [CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md) specification, allowing container orchestrators (CO) to manage storage volumes effectively.

-Here is a basic architecture diagram that shows we will be using Mountpoint for Amazon S3 as the persistent storage for our EKS pods:
+The following architecture diagram illustrates how we will use Mountpoint for Amazon S3 as persistent storage for our EKS pods:

 ![Assets with S3](./assets/assets-s3.webp)

-We will start by creating a directory to stage the images that we need for our image hosting web application:
+Let's begin by creating a staging directory for the images needed by our image hosting web application:

 ```bash
 $ mkdir ~/environment/assets-images/